-Writing R Packages
+Writing R Packages In-Person

 In this course, you will learn how to write your own R packages.
 We will start by demonstrating the basic steps of developing and publishing an R package using a sample package written by Dr. Mack.
 You will then have time to practice adding new features and getting packages ready for submission to CRAN.